fmtlib/fmt/doc/syntax.rst

 See also the :ref:`formatspec` section.

-If the numerical arg_indexes in a format string are 0, 1, 2, ... in sequence,
+If the numerical arg_ids in a format string are 0, 1, 2, ... in sequence,
 they can all be omitted (not just some) and the numbers 0, 1, 2, ... will be automatically inserted in that order.